 While I was fascinated by all of these UX deliverables, some of them seemed to be too cluttered, while others lacked words.
 I wanted to create something new, better, and even more usable.
 Next, I’ll outline my ideas for presenting personas, sitemaps, user flows, and wireframes more visually.
 The aim of these UX deliverables is to help clients and stakeholders understand our work better.
 In fact, they may even help us to design better user experiences.

 A Complex Speech-Bubble Persona

-The idea for the speech-bubble persona shown in Figure 4 was to give Jamie more personality and, thus, create more empathy for him in stakeholders.
+The idea for the speech-bubble persona shown in Figure 4 was to give Lucas more personality and, thus, create more empathy for him in stakeholders.
 I used speech bubbles to enable my persona to speak for itself.
-This persona reveals important information about Jamie, including his world view, what he is and isn’t looking for, his most recent and next experiences, what motivates and demotivates him.
+This persona reveals important information about Lucas, including his world view, what he is and isn’t looking for, his most recent and next experiences, what motivates and demotivates him.

 Conversations give us good insights into the lives of people, so I created a conversation between my persona and a colleague.
 The work of Jason Travis compelled me take into account the fact that the items people possess reveal much information about them.
 So I added some things that Lucas possesses or would like to own or experience—for example, record albums, a house, a dog, a dream holiday.
 I also added some questions he might ask, because these can also reveal a lot about his personality.
 On my Web site, you can see a full-size image of this persona and read my article “Complex Speech Bubble Persona,” which describes in greater detail how I came up with this idea.